×

-How To Improve Your Spelling in English: 9 Easy Techniques
+How to Improve Your Spelling in English

-Plenty of native speakers find it confusing, too.
+It’s understandable to be confused by English spelling, and a lot of native speakers find it confusing, too.

 Don’t worry, though.
 It is possible to improve your English spelling.
+You just have to know where to start (with these 9 tips!).

-1. Use mnemonics
+1. Use Mnemonics

 Remembering information can be difficult.
 But when you give that information more meaning, it becomes easier to memorize.
 Mnemonic devices turn information into a picture, a sentence, a rhyme or anything else that’s easier to remember.